ConnerPassa/connerpassa/README.md

 - Business Intelligence
 - Data Analytics

-## Technical Skills

-- Microsoft Excel
-- Power BI
-- SQL
-- Python

 ## Portfolio

 The repositories in this portfolio include projects in:

-- Financial Modeling & Valuation
+- Valuation models
-- FP&A & Forecasting
+- Forecasting models
-- Business Intelligence Dashboards
-- SQL & Database Analysis
+- Data warehouse built in SQL & Python
-- Business Analytics
-- Financial Statement Analysis
+- Power BI reports and dashboards
+- Machine learning and prediciton models

 ## Contact